rayano24/ConUHacks/README.md

 Basic ATM program to brush up on Java.
 Pseudo registration system (no data locally stored/file io) to select a pin.
-This was done in about 5 hours so the main is messy/overly long.
-The code is generally messy.
+Completed in about 5 hours so it is generally messy, lacks proper methods, repetitive etc...
+See my CommandLineBanking project for an extension of it.